 The procedure of compensation of lost teeth with dental implants can be divided into several phases:

 – Treatment plan that includes clinical examination

 – Placing crowns and bridges

-Proper oral hygiene upon their installation is very important.
-That’s why you need to listen to your dentist’s advice and schedule regular check-ups.
+Proper oral hygiene upon their placement is very important.
+That’s why you need to listen to the dentist’s advice and schedule regular check-ups.